 In general, annuity payments are treated as ordinary income when paid.
-Payments may be subject to federal and state withholding taxes; you will be able to make certain elections regarding these withholding rules.
+Payments may be subject to federal and state withholding; you will be able to make certain elections regarding your withholding.
 If any part of your benefit is due to employee contributions, special rules will apply.